AliSoftware/OHHTTPStubs/README.md

     - (void)tearDown
     {
+        [super tearDown];
         [OHHTTPStubs removeAllStubs];
     }

 ### Name your stubs and log their activation

 You can add a name of your choice to your stubs.
-The only purpose of this is to easily identify your stubs for debugging, like when displaying them in your console.
+The only purpose of this is to easily identify your stubs for debugging, like when displaying them in the console.

     id<OHHTTPStubsDescriptor> stub = [OHHTTPStubs stubRequestsPassingTest:... withStubResponse:...];
     stub.name = @"Stub for text files";

-You can even imagine applying the `.name = ...` affectation directly if you don't need to use the returned `id<OHHTTPStubsDescriptor>` otherwise:
+You can even imagine applying the `.name = ...` affectation directly (if you don't need to use the returned `id<OHHTTPStubsDescriptor>` otherwise), for a more concise syntax:

     [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request) {
        ...